The Inuit Culture in the Arctic

 I had the opportunity to work on a cruise ship through the beautiful Northwest passage.
 It was amazing to meet the people in different villages and see how we look so much alike.

-I took the picture above in Nunavut were they speak Inuktitut.
+I took the picture above in Nunavut where they speak Inuktitut.
 It was incredible that I could understand them and they also understood my Greenlandic!
 So much fun!
 The design of their clothing also looks very similar to the clothes we used to wear.
 We had so much in common, both in looks and many cultural similarities.

 Dogsledding and the Inuit